 After your denial and first attempts at a resolution, you should immediately submit your appeal, as there are time limits around some requests, and decisions can take time.

-Hire an attorney if you need to
+Hire an attorney if necessary

 Consider hiring an attorney if you seek a large compensation amount or are uncomfortable completing the appeal process independently.
 You can also contact an arbitrator who can review your settlement and case and provide expert insight and assessment of what you’ve been provided.